ignite/cli/docs/guide/loan.md

 }
 ```

-Test the changes for cancelling a loan request.
+Test the changes for cancelling a loan request:

 ```bash
 starport chain serve -r